hadro/654fa16/README.md

-#  Information Technologies at Pratt IS
+#  Information Technologies at Pratt SI

 Welcome to 654!

-I'm using Github as an experiment this semester as a tool for distributing files and as a method of helping folks get more acquinted with code editors and open tools, etc.
+I'm using Github this semester as an experimental tool for distributing files and as a method of helping folks get more acquinted with code editors and open tools, etc.

 See below for basic headline info, but see the [`syllabus`](syllabus) section for the formal full course information documents, and the [`assignments`](assignments) folder for the descriptions of materials you will turn in.